ironmansoftware/gallery/README.md

 ![](/images/modules.png)

+## Versioning

+During the prerelease versions of PowerShell Universal v5, we will be incrementing the minor version of the script library for releases.
+Once PowerShell Universal v5 reaches general availability, the release versions will match the latest PSU v5 version.

 ## Contribution guidelines

 If you would like to contribute to this repository, please submit a pull request.
 We accept any PowerShell script that you would like to share with the community.
 We recommend structure it so that it can be used with PowerShell Universal.